Genie (feral child): Media

 Several books about feral or abused children contain chapters on Genie, and many on linguistics and psychology also discuss her case at length.
 In 1994, Nova released a documentary about her based on Rymer's book, titled Secret of the Wild Child, which won multiple Emmy Awards.
 (Note: Broadcast as Genie: A Deprived Child in the United Kingdom.)
 The scientists' footage in Nova showed from the case study archives had significantly deteriorated, and required restoration for use in the documentary.
 In 2002, an episode of the television series Body Shock on feral children entitled "Wild Child" included a segment on Genie.
 (Note: Broadcast as Wild Child: The Story of Feral Children in the United States.)
-In addition to Rymer's magazine articles and book, he said that he drew on her life for the theme of his 2013 novel Paris Twilight.
+In addition to Rymer's magazine articles and book, he said that he drew on her life and his experience researching her case for the theme of his 2013 novel Paris Twilight.

 The independent film Mockingbird Don't Sing, released in 2001, is about Genie's case, primarily from Curtiss's perspective.
-For legal reasons, all of the names in it were changed.
+For legal reasons, all of the names in the film were changed.